First, what happens when there is no click fraud detection algorithm protecting your Google Ads campaigns?

 - Gclid (Google Click ID)

 - Campaign name

 - Os & browser

-One of the fraud algo’s main functions if to flag suspicious IP addresses, such as ones from regions you don’t usually get clicks from, ones that are using a VPN to mask their location, or ones that have clicked over your set threshold.
+One of the fraud algorithms’ main functions is to flag suspicious IP addresses, such as ones from regions you don’t usually get clicks from, ones using a VPN to mask their location, or ones that have clicked over your set threshold.

 If fraud is detected, the algorithm won’t just passively alert you.
 It will take immediate action by: